Jo Jarvis teaches Vedic Meditation - an easy technique, PERFECT for busy people.

 The range of people I teach is broad.
-I’ve taught chief executives, journalists, radio producers, my handy man, a young amateur golf champion, plumbers, fashion models, film makers, senior bureaucrats, personal trainers and my father’s best friend while he was seriously ill in hospital.
+I’ve taught chief executives, journalists, radio producers, my handy man, a young amateur golf champion, plumbers, fashion models, film makers, senior bureaucrats, personal trainers and a family friend while he was seriously ill in hospital.

 Some were hoping to feel more peaceful, others wanted better sleep, some wanted to be sharper and more productive.
 All wanted to deal with stress better.